brucou/graph-adt/README.md

 - `ALL_TRANSITIONS` : `ALL_n_TRANSITIONS` with n = 1.

 This is specific to our [state transducer library](https://github.com/brucou/state-transducer) and our need to automatically generate test sequences.

+In that context, note that `ALL_TRANSITIONS` helps enumerating a set of paths (input tests) which includes all transitions from a given vertex to a target vertex.
+That set of paths however is not the minimal set of such paths.
+It is in fact the maximal set.
+As there is no unicity of the minimum set, we chose to enumerate the maximal set and let the user pick from that set the sequences he favors.

 ## Tests
 Tests can be run with `npm run test`